-- The Seven Associates (PCs) (?): newcomers, have done a couple of prelims combats in the past two weeks
+- The Seven Associates (PCs) (strength ?): newcomers, have done a couple of prelims combats in the past two weeks

-And the others, roughly in order of strength:
+And the other teams, roughly in order of strength:

-- Disciples of Imix (+0): cultists dedicated to Everburning Imix, forced to fight
+- Disciples of Kossuth (+0): cultists dedicated to Everburning Kossuth – forced to fight

-- Resilient Fens (+5): Jungle Dwarves in town for the event only, here for the thrill
+- Resilient Ferns (+5): Jungle Dwarves in town for the event only – here for the thrill

 The teams were randomly picked for the quarter finals as follows: